 - Pump Station

 The Northwest Hillsborough Wastewater Consolidation Program was approved by the Hillsborough County Board of County Commissioners in 2014 as part of its Capital Improvement Program.
-The program is currently under construction to retire two aging wastewater plants and consolidate treatment at the Northwest Regional Water Reclamation Facility.
-Overall, the program will improve wastewater service in Northwest Hillsborough County, improve reliability, and save money for all County customers.
-Garney is serving as the Design-Builder responsible for preconstruction, construction, and public outreach for two of the three projects in the program including:
+The program retires two aging wastewater plants and consolidates treatment at the Northwest Regional Water Reclamation Facility.
+Overall, the program improves wastewater service in Northwest Hillsborough County, improves reliability, and saves money for all County customers.
+Garney served as Design-Builder responsible for preconstruction, construction, and public outreach for two of the three projects in the program including: